-If you don't already have a customized Google Analytics (GA) implementation, now is the time to invest in this type of tracking.
+If you don't already have a customised Google Analytics (GA) implementation, now is the time to invest in this type of tracking.
 GA can give you insight into your website visitors, where they are coming from, and what pages they are viewing.
 Social channels also provide robust insights into performance, including how many users you reach and how well your content resonates with audiences.
-With limited time and resources, we suggest focusing on just a few channels - those with the broadest reach across demographics - and creating optimized content for those platforms.
+With limited time and resources, we suggest focusing on just a few channels - those with the broadest reach across demographics and creating optimised content for those platforms.
 This interactive gallery includes over 100 social content examples from the arts in the age of Covid-19 to help arts marketers create thoughtful and authentic social content during the pandemic and beyond.

-While changes in the Facebook algorithm in recent years have made it more challenging for Pages to reach fans organically, small but strategic investments can ensure that patrons see your content and that your organization stays top of mind.
-As you prepare to announce plans this fall and beyond, consider using tools like Facebook's Lead Generation objective.
+While changes in the Facebook algorithm in recent years have made it more challenging for Pages to reach fans organically, small but strategic investments can ensure that audiences see your content and that your organisation stays top of mind.
+As you prepare to announce plans this autumn and beyond, consider using tools like Facebook's Lead Generation objective.
 It gives fans who have been engaging with your social content an opportunity to sign up for your email list so they can be the first to know about future plans.

-Finally, it's important to center patrons' experiences and safety concerns across digital channels.
-Highlight the steps your organization is taking to create safe and flexible arts experiences, and your audiences will feel much more comfortable returning.
+Finally, it's important to centre audiences' experience and safety concerns across digital channels.
+Highlight the steps your organisation is taking to create safe and flexible arts experiences, and your audiences will feel much more comfortable returning.

-MAXIMIZE THE OPPORTUNITY
+MAXIMISE THE OPPORTUNITY

-Make the most of every website visit by encouraging Potential audience members take the actions you need from them.
+Make the most of every website visit by encouraging potential audience members to take the actions you need from them.
 Create clear calls to action showing them how to buy tickets, donate or sign up to your mailing list as soon as they land on your page.

-Develop an Incentives Plan to encourage first purchases or email sign ups with small savings or cost-free benefits like presales.
+Develop an Incentives Plan to encourage first bookings or email sign ups with small savings or cost-free benefits like priority booking.
 Set up tracking tools to integrate both your website and ticketing system with Google Analytics, building a picture of how people are interacting with your site and identifying and removing any friction points.